Last updated on June 7, 2023.

 Understanding your mortgage.

-While influenced by the market, the best choice for you is ultimately dependent on your own unique financial situation and goals.
-As we’re currently in a rising interest rate environment (August 2022), it’s a good time to review your finances, consider current interest rates, and plan for your financial future.
-This is particularly true if your mortgage is due for renewal.
-Our Vancity Account Managers and Renewal Centre Specialists are available to help you make sense of changing interest rates and better understand your fixed rate versus variable rate mortgage options.
+No matter what type of mortgage you have, you’ll be making interest payments in addition to repaying the principal amount borrowed.
+The extent of these interest payments depends on market conditions and whether you chose a fixed or variable rate mortgage.
+While market influences play a role, the best choice for you ultimately depends on your unique financial circumstances and goals.
+With the current rising interest rate environment, it’s an opportune time to assess your finances, consider prevailing interest rates, and plan for your financial future.
+This is especially true if your mortgage is due for renewal.
+Our dedicated team of Vancity Mortgage Specialists are readily available to help you navigate the changing interest rates and gain a better understanding of fixed-rate versus variable-rate mortgage options.

 How a rising interest rate impacts you.

-The Vancity team is here to help.
+The Vancity team is here for you.

 The information provided in this post is based on Vancity products.